 Health smartwatches with integrated ECG app data could revolutionize patient care.
 AI might also be used to produce simple-to-read ECG summaries in EHRs.

-The Wonlex ECG Smartwatch has received FDA clearance.
-These watches are meant to record, store, and show ECG waveforms.
-Their health-related features are founded on scientific theories developed with the assistance of medical experts.
-With this health watch, users can monitor vital health indicators such as blood oxygen levels, heart rate, respiration rate, wrist temperature, and sleep duration.
+Wonlex ECG Smartwatches are designed to record, store, and display ECG waveforms.
+With these health watches, users can monitor vital indicators including blood oxygen levels, heart rate, respiration rate, wrist temperature, and sleep duration.

 With Wonlex's technology, users can better manage changes in their physical and mental health at any time.